How to Reconstitute Peptides with Bacteriostatic Water

 Not all bacteriostatic water products are equivalent.
 When selecting a bac water source for peptide reconstitution, verify the following quality markers:

 - USP-grade certification: The product should explicitly state compliance with the United States Pharmacopeia monograph for Bacteriostatic Water for Injection.
 This is the gold standard for pharmaceutical-grade diluents.
+For background on what a peptide COA actually verifies, see our COA and HPLC purity guide.

 - Benzyl alcohol concentration: Confirm the label states 0.9% benzyl alcohol (w/v).
 Lower concentrations may not adequately inhibit bacterial growth.
 Higher concentrations are non-standard and may interfere with sensitive peptides.